MicrosoftDocs/azure-databases-docs/articles/cosmos-db/emulator.md

 ### Feature support

-The new emulator is a re-architecture based on Linux.
+The new vNext emulator is a re-architecture based on Linux.
 As a result, not all features are supported, and some features will also not be supported in the future.
-The below table shows the current status of key feature support.
+The below table shows current status of feature support.

 | Feature/operation name                       | Status                   |
 |----------------------------------------------|--------------------------|